sarken/frontend-docs-test/front-end-user-guide.md

 #### Listbox

-A listbox is a container for an index; we use them when a page is designed to show multiple indices.
-For example, a user's home shows indices of works, series, and bookmarks that the user has created.
+A listbox is a container for an index; we use them when a page is designed to include multiple indices.
+For example, a user's home includes indices of works, series, and bookmarks that the user has created.
 Each index is grouped inside a listbox.
-If a user only has bookmarks, their bookmarks are still displayed in a listbox because the page *could* contain other indices given more user data (e.g. if the user posts a work, a works index will be added).
+If a user only has bookmarks, their bookmarks are still displayed in a listbox because the page *could* contain other indices given more user data (e.g., if the user posts a work, a works index will be added).

 #### Meta

-Meta is a group that displays an overview of the tags, associations, and statistics we keep for a single item: a user, a work, a series, a collection.
+Meta is a group that provides an overview of the tags, associations, and statistics we keep for a single item: a user, a work, a series, a collection.
 It's always inside a wrapper.

 #### Blurb

-Blurbs are standalone metadata, most often displayed in an index list.
+Blurbs are standalone metadata, most often presented in an index list.

 #### Preface